 How often should you shampoo your fine hair?

-Fine hair tends to be greasy faster than thicker hair, so it is important to wash your hair every day.
+Fine hair tends to be greasy faster than thicker hair, so you may need to wash your hair every day.

 How often should thick hair be washed?

 Thicker hair tends to get drier over time so you can wash your hair once a week or every other day.
 If your hair gets greasy or thick, you can wash it more often.